 Many women elect to have breast implants placed for a cosmetic or reconstructive purpose.
 Breast implants are not a lifelong device and may be removed and replaced through breast revision surgery at some point in your life.

-As a board-certified plastic surgeon, Dr. Parcells can help understand your concerns and decide if the timing is right for a breast revision.
+If you are considering breast implant revision New Jersey plastic surgeon Dr. Alexis Parcells can help understand your concerns and decide if this procedure is right for you.
 Breast augmentation is the most common cosmetic surgical procedure performed in the United States, with over 300,000 women undergoing this procedure each year.
 However, while breast implants are extremely safe, they are not a lifelong device and must be removed and replaced through breast revision surgery at some point in your life.
-As a board-certified plastic surgeon, Dr. Parcells can help you decide if the timing is right for your breast revision.
+As a board-certified New Jersey plastic surgeon, Dr. Parcells can help you decide if the timing is right for your breast revision.

 Breast implants are one of the most studied medical devices in history.
 As such, they have at times been taken off the market by the Food and Drug Administration (FDA), revised, improved upon, and studied again in order to assure the safety of the products on the market.